Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ***

 ![Old Music Box]( https://i.imgur.com/Y2xS3x0.png)
 The Music Box is in your field.
-The best way to do it, is look at where your doghouse and the tree where the treasure map was, draw straight lines and dig where the lines intersect.
+The best way to do it, is look at where your doghouse and the treasure map tree are, draw straight lines, and dig where the lines intersect.

 ***